CONDITIONS

 Vaginal / vulval lesions, lumps and cysts

-Discovering a lump, bump, or lesion in the vaginal or vulval area can be unsettling.
-Many of these findings are harmless — but it’s completely normal to feel concerned and want reassurance.
-Comprehensive gynaecology is a key resource for understanding various benign gynaecologic lesions and their management.
+Finding a lump, bump or lesion in the vaginal or vulval area can be worrying.
+Many of these are harmless — but it’s completely natural to feel concerned and want reassurance.
+Comprehensive gynaecology is key to understanding various benign gynaecologic lesions and their management.

-At Happiher, we offer expert, sensitive assessment and treatment for a range of vulval and vaginal conditions.
-If you’re looking for a private gynaecologist in London for peace of mind or treatment, we’re here to help in a calm, discreet setting.
+At Happiher, we offer expert, sensitive care and treatment for all vulval and vaginal conditions.
+If you’re looking for a private gynaecologist in London for peace of mind or treatment, we’re here to help in a calm, confidential setting.

-There are several types of benign (non-cancerous) growths and changes that can appear in the vulval and vaginal area.
-Common examples include vaginal lumps and vaginal bumps:
+There are many types of benign (non-cancerous) growths and changes that can appear in the vulval and vaginal area.
+Here are some common examples of vaginal lumps and bumps:

 Bartholin’s cysts: a fluid-filled swelling near the vaginal opening caused by blockage of the Bartholin’s gland, often felt as a soft lump